 It goes without saying that your rental agreement and travel insurance require you to follow local road rules while driving overseas.
 But how do you find what these are?

 The government roads and vehicle authority of your destination will have a website that details local driving laws, like these Californian driving laws published by the DMV.
-Alternatively, the police authority will likely post this information online, like these driving laws on the Japanese island of Hokkaido.

 Researching local laws is your responsibility and a must-do if you’re renting a vehicle overseas.

 Making a claim under you TravelCare policy for rental car excess